LiqiLearningGroup/Git/README.md

 Now, you have succeed to clone the repository into your own folder.
 ![Clone folder](/images/clone-folder.png)

 Then you can edit files by yourself.
-Using master or branch to edit, it's all ok, the way you like.
+Using master or branch to edit, it's both ok, the way you like.